Flood insurance resources + what you need to know

 Before an incident occurs, get to know your community’s evacuation routes and emergency shelter locations.
 Turn off gas, power and water when power lines are down or before you evacuate.
 Also unplug appliances to prevent electrical shock when power comes back on.

-When driving, be extra cautious.
+When driving and preparing your car for the evacuation, be extra cautious.
 You’d be surprised at how little water can have a disastrous effect.
 The Centers for Disease Control and Prevention (CDC) warns that “as little as six inches of water can cause you to lose control of your vehicle,” so be sure to never drive through flooded areas because people and cars can easily get swept away with the current.

 Staying or returning home comes with risk as well.
 Flood water may contain trash, human and animal waste and other hazardous elements, so stay tuned to information from local officials on when it’s safe to use water for drinking, cooking or cleaning.
 When it’s time to clean your walls and floors, the CDC recommends wearing rubber boots and plastic gloves.
 Use soap and water before adding a mixture of water and bleach to disinfect.
 Fans, air conditioners and dehumidifiers can then be used for drying.